 Click Create videoask.

 Now you'll be prompted to select your video source.
-For this article, we will record a new video, but you can also upload a video, select from the Pexels or Giphy library, or record a screenshare.
+We'll record a new video, but you can also upload a video, select from the Pexels or Giphy library, or record a screenshare.

 To record a new video, click Webcam.